The Inspire Team

 Katie also serves as our Clinical Supervisor, performing a variety of managerial duties with focus on coordination of our therapists and strategic planning to ensure the highest standards of patient care and efficient operations.

-Angelique Dominguez
+Angelique Hallman

 Speech-Language Pathologist